-~~ This was written as the foundation for a performance art monologue.
+~~ The following was written as the foundation for a performance art monologue; a cross between Brother Theodore and Spalding Grey.
+It is in the vein of “Theater of the Absurd.”
+While it is a tongue-in-cheek piece, the views and conclusion are tightly held.
 Readers will benefit by imagining themselves as a member of an audience. ~~

 I clearly remember the first time I questioned the existence of God.
 Of all things, a dentist was involved.

-Because I was born into Eisenhower’s America at the end of the fifties and raised in the Pacific Northwest, I came to desire hash browns with my eggs (food plays a pivotal role in revisiting the God conundrum).
+Because I was born into Eisenhower’s America at the end of the fifties and raised in the Pacific Northwest, I came to desire hash browns with my eggs (don’t fret . . .
+I assure you that food plays a pivotal role in revisiting the God conundrum).
 When I was twelve years old, I was exposed to grits with eggs.
 The sight of grits disturbed and distressed me.
 They reminded me of runny masses our bodies involuntarily expel from either of its two major orifices.
 So, without a whiff or taste, I outright rejected grits.

 My half brothers, both from different mothers, were born in the southeastern United States.
 Dixieland.
 They looked away, at least in their formative years, from hash browns.
 They preferred the regional grits.